Velvia: Appearance

 Velvia has very saturated colors under daylight, high contrast, and exceptional sharpness.
 These characteristics make it the slide film of choice for many nature photographers.

 Speeds

-Velvia (RVP)
+Original Velvia

-The original Velvia (RVP) was an ISO 50 film.
+The original Velvia was an ISO 50 film.
 In practice, many photographers used an exposure index (EI) of 40 or 32 to increase exposure slightly (one or two thirds of a stop respectively) in order to yield less saturated colors and more shadow detail.
-It was discontinued in 2008.
+It was discontinued in 2005.

 Velvia 50

-Velvia 50 (RVP50) was reintroduced, on the new film base, in 2007 after announcements under the provisional name Velvia II.
-The original Velvia (RVP) had been discontinued because of difficulties in obtaining some of the raw materials needed to make the emulsion.
+Velvia 50 (RVP50) was reintroduced, on the new film base, in 2007, after announcements, under the provisional name Velvia II.
+The original Velvia had been discontinued because of difficulties in obtaining some of the raw materials needed to make the emulsion.
 Fuji R&D created a new emulsion which substituted different materials in its manufacture yet retained the appearance of the classic Velvia.